-The celebration of 4th of July would definitely not be the same without a smell of the barbecue, parades, and fireworks.
+Celebrating the 4th of July would not be the same without the smell of the barbecue, parades, and fireworks.
 It’s one of my family’s favorite holidays to spend together!
 While fireworks are a great way to celebrate the holiday, it’s important that everyone is aware of the rules in order to keep safe.
 Even the smallest of fireworks can be dangerous, especially for our little kids.

-Keep your family safe this 4th of July with this important advice, especially if you plan at celebrating with fireworks at home.
+Keep your family safe this 4th of July with these important safety rules and tips, especially if you plan at celebrating with fireworks at home.

 If you plan on celebrating the holiday at home, consider a few safety guidelines: